peteCodes4u/readme-generator/readMe.md

 There are no additional contributors listed.

 ## Test Instructions
-Install node.js and inquirer then execute the index.js file using node.
+- Install node.js and inquirer then execute the index.js file using node.
 Follow the prompts and on completion inspect the readme.md file that is generated.
+- this app also maintains unit tests developed with the jest test framework.
+The unit tests can be executed using the following command in the terminal "npm test".

 ## Additional Questions?
 Send an email or follow the link to my github profile:
 Email - peter.appliedanalyticalsciences@gmail.com